 You can also read our article on Computer vision in the healthcare sector and companies in AI-powered medical imaging.

-Deep learning models can analyze electronic health records (EHR) that contain structured and unstructured data, including clinical notes, laboratory test results, diagnosis, and medications at exceptional speeds with the most possible accuracy.
+Deep learning models can analyze electronic health records (EHR) that contain structured and unstructured data, including clinical notes, laboratory test results, diagnoses, and medications at exceptional speeds with the highest possible accuracy.

 Also, smartphones and wearable devices provide useful information about lifestyle.
 They have the potential to transform data by using mobile apps to monitor medical risk factors for deep learning models.
-In 2019, Current Health’s AI wearable device became one of the first AI medical monitoring wearables approved by Food and Drug Administration (FDA) for use at home.
-This device can measure the pulse, respiration, oxygen saturation, temperature, and mobility of patients.
+In 2019, Current Health’s AI wearable device became one of the first AI medical monitoring wearables approved by the Food and Drug Administration (FDA) for use at home.

 Feel free to read our examples on Healthcare Analytics for more.

-Deep learning solutions allow healthcare organizations to deliver personalized patient care by analyzing patients’ medical history, symptoms, and tests.
-Natural language processing (NLP) provides insights from free-text medical information for most relevant medical treatments.
+Deep learning in healthcare solutions enables healthcare organizations to deliver personalized patient care by analyzing patients’ medical histories, symptoms, and test results.
+Natural language processing (NLP) provides insights from free-text medical information for the most relevant medical treatments.

-Deep learning models can audit prescriptions vs patient health records to identify and correct possible diagnostic errors or errors in prescription.
+Deep learning models can audit prescriptions against patient health records to identify and correct possible diagnostic errors or prescription errors.

 Health Insurance